-Subject to shareholders ratification, the Board of Directors has appointed Deloitte & Touche LLP as ITT Industries' independent auditors (the "Independent Auditor") for 2005.
+Subject to shareholders ratification, the Board of Directors has appointed Deloitte & Touche LLP as ITT Industries' independent auditors (the "Independent Auditor") for 2006.
 Deloitte & Touche LLP is registered as a registered public accounting firm by the Public Company Accounting Oversight Board ("PCAOB").

-Representatives of Deloitte & Touche LLP attended all meetings of the Audit Committee during 2004.
-The Audit Committee reviewed and considered the nature of the non-audit services provided by Deloitte & Touche LLP to ITT Industries in 2004.
-The Audit Committee discussed these services with Deloitte & Touche LLP and Company management and determined that the services were permitted under the rules and regulations concerning auditor independence promulgated by the U.S. Securities and Exchange Commission (the "SEC") to implement the Sarbanes-Oxley Act of 2002, as well as the rules promulgated by the American Institute of Certified Public Accountants.
+Representatives of Deloitte & Touche LLP attended all meetings of the Audit Committee during 2005.
+The Audit Committee reviewed and considered the nature of the non-audit services provided by Deloitte & Touche LLP to ITT Industries in 2005.
+The Audit Committee discussed these services with Deloitte & Touche LLP and Company management and determined that the services were permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act of 2002, as well as the rules promulgated by the American Institute of Certified Public Accountants.

-Representatives of the Independent Auditor will be present at the 2005 Annual Meeting to answer questions.
+Representatives of the Independent Auditor will be present at the 2006 Annual Meeting to answer questions.
 They also will have the opportunity to make a statement if they desire to do so.